 I have been fortunate to gain valuable experience working with a variety of athletes as a coach, nutritionist and bike fitter.
 I have worked with absolute beginners to Olympians to anyone in between.
 I am passionate about excellence, helping athletes achieve their goals and developing young, promising athletes into international performers and podium competitors.
 I enjoy working with ambitious and hard working athletes of all ability levels, both age group and elite.

-- RTC (Regional Triathlon Center) coach – Vancouver, BC.
+- RTC coach – Vancouver, BC.
 Working with junior elite & provincial elite squad (2013)

 - Triathlon Canada senior squad technical swimming coach, working with Simon Whitfield and Andrew Russell (November-December 2011)

-- Former elite triathlete (Junior) and ISR national team member
+- Former elite triathlete (Junior) and ISR national team member.
+Raced 100's of events of various distances in cycling, triathlon and running

-- 16+ years coaching experience in various endurance sports, working with kids, juniors and age group levels.
-Proven experience developing athletes to an international, elite level of competition
+- 18+ years coaching experience in various endurance sports, working with kids, juniors and age group levels.
+Proven experience developing athletes to first time triathletes all the way paving the path to an international, elite level of competition

-- Developed Adam O’Meara to sub 9 hours Ironman results, Emma Lujan from 1st triathlon to ITU elite racing within 1 year, Leif Baradoy & Robert Johnson to AG world championship medals, Dylan Gleeson to top amateur at IMC, as well as working with junior elite athletes in Vancouver through Pacific Tri-Works.
+- Developed Adam O’Meara to sub 9 hours Ironman results, Emma Lujan from 1st triathlon to ITU elite racing within 1 year, Leif Baradoy & Robert Johnson to multiple AG world championship medals, Dylan Gleeson to top amateur at IMC & sub 9 hour Ironman, junior elite athletes in Vancouver through Pacific Tri-Works, who represent Canada at various international ITU championships and 10+ athletes qualified for Kona